idvorkin/idvorkin.github.io/_d/time_off.md

 - **Refresh** - Re-read these learnings and your time off priority list.
 - **Pay yourself first, do the habits** - gives you the energy and strength for everything else.
   - If I don't force my self to maintain my habits, and stay balanced - I won't
+  - Don't skip habits, they give you the energy
   - Make sure to do magic
   - Make sure to do hot tub
   - Your positive habits charge you up, do them!
   - My habits are energizing, the time spent is actually time positive from additional magic.
-  - If I don't force my self to maintain my habits, and stay balanced - I won't
-  - Don't skip habits, they give you the energy
-- **Use your own evaluation criteria, avoid sunk costs** - What "should be best", probably isn't do what's most important to you and your identity, not "what should" happen.
+- **Use your own evaluation criteria, avoid sunk costs**
+  - What "should be best", probably isn't "do what's most important to you and your identity".
-  - At magic conference, 10 hours of magic a day, burning out on it.
-    - Decide to skip types of magic I like less for my hobbies and travel.
   - Ask yourself if you're actually doing what you enjoy.
 Beware sunk cost fallacy.
+  - examples:
+    - At magic conference, 10 hours of magic a day, burning out on it.
+    - At magic conference, Decide to skip types of magic I like less for my hobbies and travel.
 - **Hobbies are OK if part of charging up:**
   - Before family wakes up
   - Tell family the plans so they aren't surprised and expectations are set.